googlesamples/android-testdpc/README.md

 Provisioning
 ------------

-You can find varioud kinds of provisioing methods [here](https://developers.google.com/android/work/prov-devices#Key_provisioning_differences_across_android_releases).
+You can find various kinds of provisioning methods [here](https://developers.google.com/android/work/prov-devices#Key_provisioning_differences_across_android_releases).
 Let's take a few of them as an example.

 #### QR code provisioing (Device Owner N+ only) ####
 1. Factory reset your device and tap the welcome screen in setup wizard 6 times.